jeremiah-c-leary/vhdl-style-guide/README.md

 ## Language

 I have choosen to implement the program in Python so I can further my learning of the language.

+## Design Strategy

+### Architecture

+The program will be designed around rules.
+The rules will be atomic so they can be added or removed easily.

+### Configuration

+My plan is to use a JSON file to configure the program.
+You will be able to turn off rules and configure rules through the file.